Shrush2/Amazon_clone/README.md

 # Amazon_clone
-This project is build by using HTML and CSS.
+This project is build by using HTML and CSS;